-(Hint: $f_n: \{0,1\}^n \to \{0,1\}$ can be computed by a circuit of size $O(n2^n)$ that implements a look-up table.)
+(Hint: $f_n : \{0,1\}^n \to \{0,1\}$ can be computed by a circuit of size $O(n2^n)$ that implements a look-up table.)

 2. Some functions have polynomial circuit complexity.
 In particular, any function that has time complexity t (i.e., is computed by an algorithm of time complexity t) has circuit complexity poly(t).
-Furthermore, the corresponding circuit family is uniform (in a natural sense to be discussion below).
+Furthermore, the corresponding circuit family is uniform (in a natural sense to be discussed in the next paragraph).

 (Hint: consider a Turing machine that computes the function, and consider its computation on a generic n-bit long input.
 The corresponding computation can be emulated by a circuit that consists of t(n) layers such that each layer represents an instantaneous configuration of the machine, and the relation between consecutive configurations is captured by ("uniform") local gadgets in the circuit.
-For further details see the proof of Theorem 33, which presents a similar emulation.)
+For further details see the proof of Theorem 2.20, which presents a similar emulation.)

 3. Almost all Boolean functions have exponential circuit complexity.
-Specifically, the number of functions mapping {0,1}n to {0,1} that can be computed by a circuit of size s is at most s^{2s}.
-(Hint: the number of circuits having v vertices and s edges is at most (^v2)^s.)
+Specifically, the number of functions mapping $\{0, 1\}^n$ to $\{0, 1\}$ that can be computed by some circuit of size s is at most $s^{2s}$ .

+(Hint: the number of circuits having v vertices and s edges is at most $\binom{v}{2}^{s}$ .)

 Note that the first fact implies that families of circuits can compute functions that are uncomputable by algorithms.
 Furthermore, this phenomenon occurs also when restricting attention to families of polynomial-size circuits.
-See further discussion in §1.4.2.
+See further discussion in §1.2.4.2.

 Uniform families.
-A family of polynomial-size circuits $(C_n){n\in\mathbb{N}}$ is called uniform if given n one can construct the circuit C_n in $\operatorname{poly}(n)$ -time.
+A family of polynomial-size circuits $(C_n){n \in \mathbb{N}}$ is called uniform if given n one can construct the circuit $C_n$ in poly(n)-time.
 Note that if a function is computable by a uniform family of polynomial-size circuits then it is computable by a polynomial-time algorithm.
-The algorithm first constructs the adequate circuit (which can be done in polynomial-time by the uniformity hypothesis), and then evaluate this circuit on the given input (which can be done in time that is polynomial in the size of the circuit).
+This algorithm first constructs the adequate circuit (which can be done in polynomial-time by the uniformity hypothesis), and then evaluate this circuit on the given input (which can be done in time that is polynomial in the size of the circuit).

-Note that limitations on the computing power of arbitrary families of polynomial-size circuits certainly hold for uniform families (of polynomial-size), which in turn yield limitations on the computing power of polynomial-time algorithms.
+Note that limitations on the computing power of arbitrary families of polynomialsize circuits certainly hold for uniform families (of polynomial-size), which in turn yield limitations on the computing power of polynomial-time algorithms.
 Thus, lower bounds on the circuit complexity of functions yield analogous lower bounds on their time complexity.
 Furthermore, as is often the case in mathematics and Science, disposing of an auxiliary condition that is not well-understood (i.e., uniformity) may turn out fruitful.
-Indeed, this has occured in the study of limited classes of circuits.
+Indeed, this has occured in the study of classes of restricted circuits, which is reviewed in §1.2.4.3 (and Appendix B).

-1.4.2 Machines that take advice
+1.2.4.2 Machines that take advice